Kanai, Akio

 Profile 【 Display / hide

 • Dr. Akio Kanai was born in Tokyo, Japan.
 He graduated from Waseda University in 1985, and obtained his PhD in molecular biology at the University of Tokyo in 1990.
 He finished postdoctoral training at the National Institutes of Health, USA (1990-1992), and he was appointed a researcher in the Tokyo Metropolitan Institute of Medical Science (1992-1996).
 He was a group leader for the Japan Science and Technology Corporation (JST), ERATO Project Group (1996-2001).
-He was an Associate Professor at the Institute for Advanced Biosciences, Keio University (2001-2006) and accepted a full professorship in April, 2006.
+He was an Associate Professor at the Institute for Advanced Biosciences, Keio University (2001-2006) and accepted a full professorship in April, 2006 (concurrently serves as a professor at the Faculty of Environment and Information Studies, Keio University).
 Since 2022, he is also a professor of Systems Biology Program, Graduate School of Media and Governance, Keio University.
 His major research fields include molecular cellular biology and gene regulation in a variety of organisms.
 His work in life sciences has led him to his present research into RNA-binding proteins and non-coding RNAs.

 Message from the Faculty Member 【 Display / hide